 The breath site video must include the reading of Miranda and the entire breath test procedure including:

 - the reading of the implied consent warning,

 - waiting 20 minutes,

 - telling the defendant that the breath test will be video recorded, and

 - informing the defendant that he/she can refuse the breath test.

-If the proceedings cannot be video recorded, the officer must complete a sworn affidavit certifying that it was physically impossible to video record the 20-minute waiting period, or that exigent circumstances exist.
+If the proceedings cannot be video recorded, the officer must complete an affidavit certifying that it was physically impossible to video record the 20-minute waiting period, or that exigent circumstances exist.